Kong/ngx_wasm_module/DEVELOPER.md

 the system will quickly become necessary for development:

 - [rustup.rs](https://rustup.rs/) is the easiest way to install Rust.
-- wasm target for Rust: `rustup target add wasm32-unknown-unknown`.
+    - Then add the wasm target to your toolchain: `rustup target add wasm32-unknown-unknown`.
 - WebAssembly runtime (see [Installation Requirements](README.md#requirements)).

 [Back to TOC](#table-of-contents)